 The paradigm of Frege and Hilbert was challenged by various critics throughout its lifetime but only in recent years has it been eclipsed by more progressive research programmes within computational logic.
-A lively and searing critique of the Frege-Hilbert paradigm was published by the logician Carlo Cellucci in 1998 [6].
+A vibrant and searing critique of the Frege-Hilbert paradigm was published in 1998 by the Italian logician, Carlo Cellucci in his book Le Ragioni della Logica (Cellucci, 1998).
 Cellucci calls the standard paradigm mathematical logic and discusses at length many of its significant features.
 Besides its emphasis on providing a secure foundation for mathematics, key features include the prominence of the axiomatic method, the idea of theories as embodying certain truths and theorems as logical deductions from these.
 Cellucci questions many of the assumptions of the paradigm, especially the manner in which it focuses on closed conceptual systems and problems of justification, while paying almost no attention to problems of (mathematical) discovery that may involve hypothetical reasoning, induction, abduction, analogy, heuristics and other methods.
-As a contrast to the axiomatic method Cellucci devotes much attention to describing and motivating the analytic method in mathematical discovery and problem solving and justifying the importance of treating open systems and fallible reasoning.
+As a contrast to the axiomatic method Cellucci devotes much attention to describing and motivating the analytic method in mathematical discovery and problem solving1 and justifying the importance of treating open systems and fallible reasoning.